oneananda/100-Days-of-Kubernetes/Day 013-Taints and Tolerations/day13.md

 - **PreferNoSchedule**: Kubernetes tries to avoid scheduling Pods here, but may allow it if necessary.
 - **NoExecute**: Pods without the pass will be **evicted** from the Node and can't enter again.

+---

+### Taints and Tolerations - Key Features

+1. **Node Protection**: Reserve nodes for specific workloads or environments.
+2. **Fault Tolerance**: Evict Pods if a node becomes unsuitable.
+3. **Workload Segregation**: Ensure certain types of workloads only run on specific nodes.

+---